Open Source · AI-Era Portfolio

 Scenarios refreshed quarterly

-Every business is scored across 10 specific competitive advantages.
-Not all moats are equal in the AI era — five are AI-resilient (60% of the score, individually weighted by durability) because AI cannot easily replicate or destroy them, while five are AI-vulnerable (40%, individually weighted by disruption risk) because intelligent agents can increasingly substitute for them.
-Each moat is rated strong (100) · intact (75) · weakened (50) · destroyed (10), and a breadth bonus of +1 to +4 rewards businesses defended by more applicable moats.
+Every business is scored across 10 competitive advantages.
+Five are AI-resilient (60% of the score) because AI cannot replicate them; five are AI-vulnerable (40%) because intelligent agents can increasingly substitute for them.
+Each moat is rated strong (100) · intact (75) · weakened (50) · destroyed (10).

 AI-Resilient Moats